bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Kernel developer from Huawei
 *   Linaro kernel working group assignee
 *   Focus on migration of 32-bit application
-*   Interested in in memory management
+*   Interested in memory management

 ???
-ILP32 is one of three abis existing on arm64.
-Which provide a software migration path from arm 32bit hardware to 64bit hardware.
 Migrate from arm 32-bit hardware to 64-bit hardware which include the features, interfaces and kabi.
 Mentioned the THP code?